collective/collective.webrichtlijnen/README.txt

 Installation
 ------------
-See docs/INSTALL.txt, collective.webrichtlijnen uses the Sunburst Theme.
+See docs/INSTALL.txt for a comprehensive explanation.
 Prefered method for installing this theme is using buildout.
+If you're installing this theme on Plone 3 please read the doc/INSTALL.txt.
+Don't say I didn't told you!
+For Plone 3 you need the Plone.Tableless egg, some zcml slugs and version pinning.

 Why aim at these Dutch web guidelines and not the W3C standard?
 ---------------------------------------------------------------